Does Public Accountability Actually Work? The Surprising Truth

 Instead of posting goals to a feed, you set specific daily commitments.
 Instead of waiting for likes, you get an AI phone call checking on your actual progress.
 That call is your scheduled accountability appointment.
 It happens whether you feel like it or not.
 And when you miss a commitment, a small financial fine ($1-5) adds real stakes to the equation.

 None of this design is arbitrary.
-It maps directly to what works in the research: specific goals, a designated check-in partner (the AI caller), scheduled recurring appointments (daily calls), and real consequences through financial penalties.
+It maps directly to what works in the research: specific goals, a designated check-in agent (the AI caller), scheduled recurring appointments (daily calls), and real consequences through financial penalties.
 Every piece of the system exists because the data said it should.

 Frequently Asked Questions